ashharr/t-shirt-e-commerce-full-stack-app/README.md

-# A T shirt selling full stack website built using React and Next JS with payment gateway using Stripe
+# T-shirt Selling Full Stack Website built using React and Next JS with payment gateway using Stripe.

+A full stack e-commerce website developed with Next.js and React.js for front end.
+Website is mobile and desktop responsive.
+API for back-end inventory management and an admin panel using sanity.io.
+Built in stripe payments as payment gateway.

+***

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).